Frontex coordinates cooperation between European border authorities

 Maritime border patrols and maritime search and rescue

-A large number of unauthorised border crossings have taken place at sea borders in recent years.
-For this reason, the Finnish Border Guard has provided support in the Mediterranean to Italy and Greece in particular.
+A large number of unauthorised border crossings have taken place at European sea borders in recent years.
+For this reason, the Finnish Border Guard has provided support through Frontex operations in the Mediterranean to Italy and Greece in particular.
 Finnish border management experts participate in interviews of irregular border crossers at ports and reception centres.

 Most resources invested relate to equipment used in surveillance of maritime borders.
 Finland has provided support to Mediterranean countries by sending assistance such as patrol boats and a surveillance aircraft.
 Smaller vessels also participate in border control on rivers.